-- 65. JCS Policy 1 supports habitat conservation and creation, as well as open green spaces.
-Policy DM 1.4 in the South Norfolk Local Plan and DM13 of the Broads Local Plan reflect the NPPF in terms of conservation and enhancement of the natural environment, including ecological gains.
-The Broads Authority also have a Biodiversity Enhancements Guide 10 to help planning applications in this area.
+- following the usual mitigation hierarchy to avoid, mitigate or compensate for biodiversity losses. - 68.
+GNLP Policy 3 supports habitat conservation and creation, as well as open green spaces.
+Policy DM 1.4 in the South Norfolk Local Plan and DM13 of the Broads Local Plan reflect the NPPF (December 2023) in terms of conservation and enhancement of the natural environment, including ecological gains.
+The Broads Authority also have a Biodiversity Enhancements Guide9 to help planning applications in this area.
 Policy DM 4.4 in the 2016 South Norfolk Local Plan protects nature conservation designated sites, as well as having a requirement for positive ecological gain from development and support for the creation of Green Infrastructure Networks.
-The emerging GNLP, Policy 4 on Environmental Protection and Enhancement, requires that development delivers BNG and demonstrates the gain is a significant enhancement, at least 10% on the existing situation.
-Additionally, it identifies green infrastructure corridors, including one which passes through Trowse. - 66.
+The GNLP, Policy 4 on Environmental Protection and Enhancement, requires that development delivers BNG and demonstrates the gain is a significant enhancement, at least 10% on the existing situation.
+Additionally, it identifies green infrastructure corridors, including one which passes through Trowse. - 69.
 As stated in the Greater Norwich GI Study (2020) "the allocation at the May Gurney Site sits within the junction of the key strategic GI corridors directly adjacent to Wherryman's Way and Boudicca Way Trails.
 It sits adjacent to the River Wensum which forms one of these GI corridors.
 GNLP0360 Land at the Deal Ground is also adjacent to the River Yare which forms another strategic GI corridor.
 Local Nature Reserves lie to the east at Trowse and Whitlingham Country Park.
 Other areas of greenspace exist close by.
 The sites are directly linked to the Norwich core cycle network and National Cycle Network route 1 is also directly adjacent.
 As such the sites are well connected to existing GI.
 The River Wensum and River Yare are GI priorities within GNLP and opportunities should be developed to increase access to and along both rivers.
 Development of suitable crossings should also be investigated to enhance access to existing and new GI."
-The neighbourhood plan adds further detail to this GI strategic corridor. - 67.
+The neighbourhood plan adds further detail to this GI strategic corridor. - 70.
 Natural England has recently launched a green infrastructure tool to help areas become greener and allow individuals to have good access to quality green and blue spaces within 15 minutes of their home.
-The tool is aimed at planners and developers to help make a significant contribution to nature recovery and embed nature and connectivity to rich habitats into new developments 11. - 68.
-Natural England states that plans and policies should ensure green infrastructure is a central objective for new development and regeneration 12.
-The idea of creating green corridors is similar to developing a greenway, however with a focus on creating better connectivity for biodiversity and enhancing the movement of wildlife linked to existing spaces.
-Green corridors are predominantly linear routes that provide a wide range of characteristics including conservation emphasis 13. - 48.
-Trowse Neighbourhood Plan introduces green corridors within the parish that are linked to wider ecological networks and existing green spaces, trees, hedgerow
+The tool is aimed at planners and developers to help make a significant contribution to nature recovery and embed nature and connectivity to rich habitats into new developments110. - 71.
+Natural England states that plans and policies should ensure green infrastructure is a central objective for new development and regeneration11.
+The idea of creating green corridors is similar to developing a greenway, however with a focus on creating better connectivity for biodiversity and enhancing the movement of

-10 Broads Authority biodiversity enhancements (broads-authority.gov.uk)
+9 Broads Authority biodiversity enhancements (broads-authority.gov.uk)

-11 Natural England unveils new Green Infrastructure Framework - GOV.UK (www.gov.uk)
+10 Natural England unveils new Green Infrastructure Framework - GOV.UK (www.gov.uk)

-12 GreenInfrastructurePrinciples.pdf (naturalengland.org.uk)
+11 GreenInfrastructurePrinciples.pdf (naturalengland.org.uk)